Results by Title A B C D E F G H I J K L M N O P R S T U V W Y

 University of Cincinnati Press, 2022

-Religious scholars and leaders engage in a nonpartisan social media letter-writing campaign following the 2021 Presidential inauguration.
+Religious scholars and leaders engage in a nonpartisan letter-writing campaign following the 2021 Presidential inauguration.

 In 2021, Weiss and Weinberger invited religious scholars and leaders to address President Biden, Vice President Harris, and members of the 117th Congress in their national letter writing and social media campaign.
-During the first 100 days of the Biden administration, religious leaders from twenty-five states and twenty denominations once again sent one letter a day to elected leaders in Washington.
+During the first 100 days of the Biden administration, religious leaders from across the country and from a range of religious denominations once again sent one letter a day to elected leaders in Washington.
 These letters bring an array of religious texts and teachings to bear on our most pressing contemporary issues.
-Arranged chronologically, the 2021 edition features over sixty new contributing letter writers, new artwork, original essays, and an updated biblical index suggesting how the letters can be incorporated into speeches, homilies, and classrooms.
+Arranged chronologically, the 2021 edition features 59 returning letter writers and 42 new scholars, new artwork, original essays, and and a new section focused on putting the letters into practice by using them for teaching, preaching, meditative practice, civic activism, and more.
 An alternate table of contents arranged by core values that emerged in the letters over the 100 days allows for thematic reading.

 [more]